NickLueth/Console-Hangman/README.md

 <br />
 Essentially, just type python3 followed by the absolute path of the Hangman.py file.

+You can also just right click on Hangman.py and open with python3 if you aren't very technically savvy.

 ## How to play the game on Mac and Linux
 1. Save the Console-Hangman-master.zip
 2. Unzip Console-Hangman-master.zip